input-output-hk/catalyst-ci/docs/src/guides/docs.md

 ```

 To finally build a docker image which is pretty strait forward process,
-you should firstly invoke `+PACKAGE` UDC target which will prepare an environment for future docs image,
+you should firstly invoke `+PACKAGE` Function target which will prepare an environment for future docs image,
 next step is to copy builded artifact from the previous step to `/usr/share/nginx/html` folder.
 And the last step is to save a docker image with the specified name, tag and registry if it is needed.